microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDirSyncFeature.md

 # Set-EntraBetaDirSyncFeature

-## SYNOPSIS
+## Synopsis
-Used to set identity synchronization features for a tenant.
+used to set identity synchronization features for a tenant.

-## SYNTAX
+## Syntax

 ```
 Set-EntraBetaDirSyncFeature -Feature <String> -Enabled <Boolean> [-TenantId <Guid>] [-Force]
  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Set-EntraBetaDirSyncFeature cmdlet is used to turn identity synchronization features on or off for a tenant.
+the Set-EntraBetaDirSyncFeature cmdlet is used to turn identity synchronization features on or off for a tenant.
 Features that can be used with this cmdlet include: